Review score

 What went well:

-- Searches felt instant and relevant without the "based on your interests" bias you get elsewhere.
+- Searches felt instant and relevant without the "based on your interests" bias you see elsewhere.

 - Pages loaded cleanly with far fewer ads and pop-ups; YouTube via Duck Player was genuinely ad-free and smooth.

-- App Tracking Protection caught and blocked trackers in background apps without noticeable battery hit.
+- App Tracking Protection caught and blocked trackers in background apps without noticeable battery impact.

 - The Fire Button is satisfying and useful after sensitive sessions.